50Fifty/auth-scheduled-backup/README.md

     `git clone https://github.com/50Fifty/auth-scheduled-backup`

-2. Navigate to the `functions` folder and install dependencies:
+2. Install dependencies:

-    `cd functions`

     `npm install`

-4. Navigate back to the `auth-scheduled-backup` folder and install the extension into your local Firebase project (you will be prompted to select a project during installation):
+4. Install the extension into your local Firebase project (you will be prompted to select a project during installation):

-    `cd ..`

     `firebase ext:install .`